 - Herin, G.A. and Aizenman, E. (2000) Ebselen oxidizes the NMDA receptor: A novel mechanism for neuroprotection.
 Society for Neuroscience Meeting.

-Vice President of the Board of Trustees, Crossroads to Brain Injury Recovery (2010-current)
+Board of Trustees, Crossroads to Brain Injury Recovery (2010-current)

 Harrisonburg Citizen’s Academy (2007)

 Faculty Scholarship Summer Teaching Award (2015)

 Faculty Scholarship Summer Research Award (2007, 2008, 2012)